kubernetes-sigs/prow/site/content/en/docs/jobs.md

     rerun_command: "qux test this please"  # String, see discussion.
 ```

+Presubmit jobs are run for pull requests by the trigger plugin.

 The `trigger` is a regexp that matches the `rerun_command`.
 Users will be told
 to input the `rerun_command` when they want to rerun the job.
 Actually, anything
 that matches `trigger` will suffice.
 This is useful if you want to make one